U.S. Home Price Insights

 The CoreLogic HPI provides measures for multiple market segments, referred to as tiers, based on property type, price, time between sales, loan type (conforming vs. non-conforming) and distressed sales.
 Broad national coverage is available from the national level down to ZIP Code, including non-disclosure states.
-Nationally, the year over year home price changed by 5.4 percent.
-All states but for North Dakota, experienced increases this month.
-The states with the highest increases October were: Nevada (12.1%), Idaho (12%) and West Virginia (10.1%), experiencing double digit increases.
+Nationally, the year-over-year home price changed by 4.7 percent.
+All states but for Louisiana and North Dakota experienced increases since December 2017.
+The states with the highest increases year-over-year were: Idaho (11.7%), Nevada (10.8%) and Utah (8.7%).

 The CoreLogic HPI provides measures for multiple market segments, referred to as tiers, based on property type, price, time between sales, loan type (conforming vs. non-conforming) and distressed sales.
 Broad national coverage is available from the national level down to ZIP Code, including non-disclosure states.

-These large cities continue to experience price increases with Las Vegas leading the way at 12.6 percent year over year.
+These large cities continue to experience price increases, with Las Vegas leading the way at 11.3 percent year over year.

 CoreLogic HPI features deep, broad coverage, including non-disclosure state data.
 The index is built from industry-leading real-estate public record, servicing, and securities databases—including more than 40 years of repeat-sales transaction data—and all undergo strict pre-boarding assessment and normalization processes.